frankadane/Microsoft-Fabric-OTT-Platform-Data-Engineering-Project/README.md

 - **Real-time Streaming** for live user activity tracking.
 - **AI-Based Recommendations** using machine learning in Fabric.
 - **Integration with Dataverse** for deeper insights.

 ---

-## 🤝 Contributing
-1. Fork this repo & clone locally.
-2. Create a feature branch (`feature-new-component`).
-3. Commit changes and push.
-4. Open a pull request.

----